 For a business that needs a lesser number of write requests but a greater number of read requests to the database, a single instance might not resist the read pressure.
 It may affect the business operations.
 To achieve the elastic expansion of the read ability and to share the pressure of the database, you can create one or more read-only instances in a region.
-The usage of read-only instances can meet the massive read requests to the database and help to increase the application throughput.
+The read-only instances can handle massive read requests sent to the database and increase the application throughput.

-The read-only instance is in a single-node architecture (no slave node) and uses the native replication capability of MySQL to synchronize changes in the master instance to all the relevant read-only instances through the native replication capability of MySQL.
+A read-only instance is a read-only copy of the master instance.
+Changes in the master instance are also automatically synchronized to all relevant read-only instances through the native replication capability of MySQL.
 The read-only instance and the master instance must be in the same region, but they can be in the different zones.

-The billing method of read-only instance is Pay-As-You-Go.
+The billing method of read-only instances is Pay-As-You-Go.

 Read-only instances offer the following features:

 The specifications of a read-only instance can differ from those of the master instance, and can be changed at any time, to facilitate easy elastic upgrade and downgrade.